 HANNA has performed at venues/festivals across the U.K. and Germany, including Donald Hutera's GOlive (London, Oxford, Winchester) and venues such as The Robin Howard Dance Theatre, The Space, Richmix, Sadler's Wells and the Lichthof Theater.

-She is currently in the R&D phase for her new solo project ZAUBERLAND (working title), which is supported by the Goethe Institute London and the University of Roehampton.
+She is currently in the R&D phase for her new solo project ZAUBERLAND (working title), which is supported by the Goethe Institute London, University of Roehampton and Clarence Mews Space.